Integrate the Entitlements SDK

 Integrate the iOS SDK

-To use the Entitlements SDK in an iOS app you need to install the SudoEntitlements pod via Cocoapods.
+To use Entitlements SDK in an iOS app, you need to install the SudoEntitlements package via Swift Package Manager

-This will update the local CocoaPods repository and install the latest version of the Entitlements SDK.
+This will resolve the local package dependency and install the latest version of the Entitlements SDK.

 Client Initialization